symfony/symfony-docs/http_cache/form_csrf_caching.rst

-To cache a page that contains a CSRF token, you can use more advanced caching techniques like :doc:`ESI fragments </http_cache/esi>`, where you cache the full page and embedding the form inside an ESI tag with no cache at all.
+To cache a page that contains a CSRF token, you can use more advanced caching techniques like :doc:`ESI fragments </http_cache/esi>`, where you cache the full page and embedding the form or just the CSRF token inside an ESI tag with no cache at all.
 When you have your custom form theme you can do this by create a new token_widget block and call render_esi there:

 .. code-block:: twig